 - 1. Initial set of vital signs to include:

 - A. Glasgow coma score

 - B. Heart rate

 - C. Blood pressure

 - D. Respiratory rate

 - E. Pulse oximetry

 - F. Temperature

 - 2. Additional vital signs as indicated per patient complaint and/or condition

-- A. Pain score
+- A. ETCO2

-- B. ETCO2
+- B. Pain score

 - 3. Reassess vital signs at a frequency dictated by the patient's condition

 - A. Minimum, vital signs should be recorded every 5 minutes on all Priority-1 patients

 - B. Minimum, vital signs should be recorded every 10 minutes on all Priority-2 patients

 - C. Minimum, vital signs should be recorded every 15 minutes on all Priority-3 patients

-- D. At a minimum, vital signs should be documented at the initiation and end of the transport for scheduled non-emergency transport patients
+- D. Minimum, vital signs should be documented at the initiation and end of the transport for scheduled non-emergency transport patients

 - 4. Times vital signs are obtained must be documented